jaredly/cuttlefish/Roadmap.md

 have the option to have other than 7 suits

 - [x] very basic gameplay
-- [ ] on action, "animate the card to flip it", and highlight the targetted user's /number/ card if it exists
+- [x] on action, "animate the card to flip it", and highlight the targetted user's /number/ card if it exists
   - have a <style> on the page, add a class to it so it'll highlight the cards if present

 ## Phase 2

+Get Game Setup going, and localStorage state saving.

+## Phase 3

 People with phones QRCode in to peerjs their way to being a player.
 Love it.